Fantom-foundation/go-opera/docs/fastsync.rst

 quickly lead to forks and diverging nodes.

 1) Although it is unlikely, Events above the Frame that reference parents from "below" the Frame.
-These Events will fail to be inserted into the Hashgraph, and the node would stop making progress.
+These Events will fail to be inserted into the Poset, and the node would stop making progress.

 2) The snapshot is not directly linked to the Blockchain, only indirectly through